 Safety

-In our opinion, Eswatini (formerly Swaziland) and its parks, and Mlilwane Wildlife Sanctuary in particular, are very safe for travel.
-There is some crime in the cities, so normal precaution needs to be taken when visiting urban areas.
-You‘ll be shielded from any potential issues on an organized tour.
-Self-drive visitors should take note of the information in the ‘Cities & Urban Areas: Safety Precautions’ link below.
+Eswatini (formerly Swaziland), and Mlilwane Wildlife Sanctuary in particular, are very safe for travel in our opinion.
+There is some crime in the cities, so take normal precautions need when visiting urban areas.
+You‘ll be shielded from any potential issues on an organized tour. visitors should note the information in the ‘Cities & Urban Areas: Safety Precautions’ link below.

-For the most up-to-date information about safety in Eswatini, it is worth checking the travel advisories (see the ‘Safety & Security – Eswatini’ link below).
+For up-to-date information about general safety in Eswatini, it’s worth reading the government travel advisories (see the ‘Safety & Security – Eswatini’ link below).

 - General Travel Safety Precautions